Subfamily Heliconiinae.: A largely pantropical group, with one of the five tribes found in the Holarctic Region.

 Euphaedra viridicaerulea (female, underside)

-Euphaedra intermedia (male, upper and underside)
+Euphaedra intermedia (male, underside)

 Euphaedra intermedia (female, upperside)